Carmela Amato-Wierda, Ph.D.

 “Tech Camp empowers students, regardless of their background or experience level, to gain a better understanding of numerous STEM concepts through fun, collaborative, hands-on activities,” says Amato-Wierda.
 “They also get to work with teachers, graduate students and STEM professionals in a supportive environment on a vibrant college campus.
 It can really be life changing.”

 Among Amato-Wierda’s most notable achievements at Tech Camp was receiving a five-year, $1.2 million grant from the National Institutes of Health (NIH) through its Science Education Partnership Award (SEPA) program in 2020.
-The focus of this grant is to help establish a workforce development ecosystem that supports New Hampshire’s rapidly growing regenerative medicine and biotechnology industries.
-Related programs for both students and teachers were introduced in 2021.
+The focus of this grant was to help establish NH CREATES, a workforce development ecosystem that supports New Hampshire’s rapidly growing regenerative medicine and biotechnology industries.
+Related programs for both students and teachers were introduced to great success on the UNH Durham campus in 2021.
+Manchester CREATES, an expansion of this of this initiative, will launch on the UNH Manchester campus in 2024.

 The Dinah Whipple STEAM Academy, an innovative program focused on pre-engineering and the Black experience, was also started in 2021.
 In years past, Amato-Wierda also helped launch the Tech for Teachers Institute for middle and high school STEM teachers and college-readiness programs for high school juniors and seniors.